-eco-Whitepaper Blockchain in SMEseco – Whitepaper Blockchain in SMEs Prof. Dr. Norbert Pohlmann - Cyber-Sicherheitsexperten
+eco-Whitepaper Blockchain in SMEs - Prof. Dr. Norbert Pohlmann

 Blockchain is a communication protocolin which transactions that have been carried out can be saved in a transparent manner in distributed databases.
 The protocol itself makes a range of functions available to ensure that the communication can be undertaken securely, transparently, and pseudonymously.
 To achieve this, alltransactions and information are simultaneously saved in many different locations.
 The integrity of the data is guaranteed through the saving of the hash value of the respective previous data set.